 The Advance Room Deposit converts to a damage deposit upon enrollment and will be returned when the student leaves the residence hall system if no damages are incurred.
 This deposit is non-refundable unless a written cancellation and request for refund is received by the Dean of Admission by August 1st.
 Refunds for students who enroll at Gonzaga but decide to live off campus will be reviewed on a case-by case basis.

 If you plan to live off-campus with immediate family in the Spokane area, you must meet the requirements outlined in the Gonzaga University Residence Requirement document and submit the associated Exemption Request form to Housing by May 1st.

 Early completion of the above requirement is strongly encouraged.

 I’m a transfer student.
 Is my process the same?

-Yes, we still ask that you submit your confirmation deposit with reply form, advance room deposit and housing agreement (if you will live on campus), file the FAFSA, send official final transcripts, and send your vaccination records.
+Yes, we still ask that you submit your confirmation deposit, advance room deposit and housing agreement (if you will live on campus), file the FAFSA, send official final transcripts, and send your vaccination records.

 If you have been accepted for the Fall Semester, the following is a list of confirmation deadlines:

-- Pay the confirmation deposit online or with the reply form —July 1, or as soon as possible
+- Pay the confirmation deposit online — July 1, or as soon as possible

 - Advance room deposit and housing agreement—May 1

 - FAFSA—March 1 is the priority consideration date, we encourage students to file as soon as possible.
 The FAFSA is available October 1.